rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 because you will use them later when specifying filtering options to drive distributed command dispatch.

-Each Project has its configuration located in its own directory located in path like:
+Each Project has a configuration file called [project.properties](#project.properties), located at this path:
 `$RDECK_BASE/projects/`_project_`/etc/project.properties`.

 This configuration file contains two important properties for accessing and